gurpreetkaurmahun/gurpreetkaurmahun/README.md

-👋 Hi, I’m Gurpreet, you can call me Priti.
+👋 Hi, I’m Gurpreet, but you can call me Priti.

-📚 I'm presently pursuing Msc.
-Software Engineering from University of Westminster.
+📚 I hold an MSc in Software Engineering from the University of Westminster, where I honed my skills in developing scalable software solutions.

-👀 I Worked as a  Procurement Specialist in New Delhi.
+👨‍💻 Previously, I worked as a Junior Software Developer in New Delhi, where I gained hands-on experience building web applications and delivering impactful solutions for business needs.

-✨ I'm a polyglot with beginner to intermediate level skills in C#,Python, JavaScript, HTML, CCS, Git, SQL, MongoDB, Unix.
+✨ I'm a polyglot programmer with skills in:

-🌱 I'm a keen learner and I am always learning somehting new.
-I am presently learning full stack web development through online courses such as Udemy and Coursera.
-On the frontend, I am learning React.js and on the backend, I am learning Express.js with Node.js.
+    Languages: C#, Python, JavaScript, HTML, CSS/SASS.
+    Frontend: React.js, Bootstrap, UI/UX Design.
+    Backend: ASP.NET Core, Node.js, Playwright, RESTful APIs.
+    Databases: MySQL, MongoDB.
+    Miscellaneous: Bash Scripting, Git (GitHub), Atlassian Tools (Jira, Confluence).

+🌱 I’m always eager to learn something new!
+Currently, I’m expanding my full-stack web development knowledge through courses on platforms like Udemy and Coursera.

-💻 I aspire to become a software developer.
+🚀 I aspire to grow as a software developer, continuously building my expertise and working on innovative projects that make a difference.

 📫 Best way to reach me is via email: gurpreet.kmahun@gmail.com